Cahors wine: History

 The history of Cahors winemaking goes back to the era of Ancient Rome, with vines being planted in the area around 50 BC.
 Since that time, the vines have remained in the land of Quercy and their history has been combined with that of the region.

 The region of Cahors enjoyed a great reputation from the Middle Ages until the late 19th century.
 In the 13th century, it was shipped to England via Bordeaux by the Cahorsins traders.
 Later on, the Cahors "black wine" was sold shipped from England to Russia.
 Similar to many other winemaking regions, Cahors was hit badly by The Great French Wine Blight in the late 19th century, when the vines were attacked in the phylloxera epidemic.
 In the case of Cahors, this happened in 1883-1885.

-In February 1956, Cahors was hit by frosts which wiped out almost all the vineyards of the region, which thus needed to be replanted en masse.
+In February 1956, Cahors was hit by frosts that wiped out almost all the vineyards of the region, which thus needed to be replanted en masse.
 In this replanting, Malbec became more dominant than it had been before.
 Cahors was awarded AOC status in 1971.